 - OPT provides the privilege to work in an occupation that is directly related to the student’s major area of study.

-- It is a status that is not separate from F1 student status, but pursuant to it.
-You still need valid I-20 from school and must apply separately for an EAD from CIS
+- It is a status that is not separate from F-1 student status but is pursuant to it.
+A student still needs a valid I-20 from the school and must apply separately for an Employment Authorization Document (EAD) from USCIS.

-- Full time student for at least one academic year which is normally 8 to 9 consecutive months
+- Students must be full-time students for at least one academic year, which is normally eight to nine consecutive months

-- One certificate program is enough for OPT here its 6-9 months.
+- One certificate program is enough for OPT – here, it’s six to nine months.

 - All practical training must be completed within 14 months after the completion of study.